learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 The _ClusterServiceClass_ is a description of what the Service does.

-But you can't select or change the size of the service, for example.
+Notice how the description doesn't contain any information on how much space you could use or what other parameters you could tweak in the service.

-All the configuration and parameters that you can tune in the service are collected in a Service Plan.
+All the configuration and parameters are collected in a Service Plan.

 You can retrieve all the Service plans for the AWS S3 Service with: